Ministry of Labor and Social Welfare (Chile)

 The Ministry of Labor and Social Welfare (Ministerio del Trabajo y Previsión Social) is a government ministry in Chile.
-It was established during the government of President Jorge Alessandri through Decree with the Force of Law No. 25, published in the Official Gazette on October 29, 1959, along with the Ministry of Public Health (MINSAL).
+It was established during the government of President Jorge Alessandri through Decree with the Force of Law No. 25, published in the Official Gazette on 29 October 1959, along with the Ministry of Public Health (MINSAL).

-Since 7 April 2025, the Minister of Labor and Social Welfare is Giorgio Boccardo.
-The Undersecretary of Labor is Pablo Chacón Cancino, and the Undersecretary of Social Welfare is Claudio Reyes Barrientos.
+Since 11 March 2026, the Minister of Labor and Social Welfare is Tomás Rau.
+The Undersecretary of Labor is Gustavo Rosende, and the Undersecretary of Social Welfare is María Cabezón.